pyloid/docs/guides/calling-the-python-from-js.md

-# Calling the Python from JS
+# Calling Python from JS

 ## Introduction to PylonAPI

-The `PyloidAPI` class is a key component that enables interaction between JavaScript and Python.
+The `PyloidAPI` class is a core component that enables interaction between JavaScript and Python.

+### PyloidAPI Properties

+The PyloidAPI class has the following important properties:

+- `window`: References the BrowserWindow instance.
+- `app`: References the Pyloid application instance.
+- `window_id`: Unique identifier for the browser window.

 ## Using the Bridge Decorator

-The `PyloidAPI` class is used in conjunction with the `Bridge` decorator to allow Python methods to be called from JavaScript.
+The `PyloidAPI` class is used with the `Bridge` decorator to make Python methods callable from JavaScript.

 ### Bridge Decorator Parameters